Shares in Brazil's Petrobras fall as Bolsonaro suggests broad shakeup

 "If they've stayed more than six months, they could have a policy of continuity regarding what has been happening over there."

-Brazil-listed preferred shares in Petroleo Brasileiro SA PETR4.SA, as the company is formally known, were off 2.8% in morning trade, underperforming the nation's benchmark Bovespa equities index .BVSP, which was roughly flat.
+Brazil-listed preferred shares in Petroleo Brasileiro SA PETR4.SA, as the company is formally known, were off 3.6% in afternoon trade, underperforming the nation's benchmark Bovespa equities index .BVSP, which was roughly flat.

+It was Bolsonaro's latest move regarding Petrobras top management and high fuel prices as he faces a tough battle for re-election in October.
+A survey by pollster Datafolha released on Thursday showed that former Brazilian President Luiz Inacio Lula da Silva has increased his polling lead over Bolsonaro.

+Bolsonaro earlier this month had replaced his energy minister and had assailed Petrobras' bumper profits amid rising fuel prices.

 Since then, domestic media reports have indicated the shake-up at Petrobras could go beyond the CEO.

+Once those steps have taken place, the company will hold an extraordinary shareholders' meeting and is required to give shareholders 30 days notice to attend.

+The appointment of the new CEO will also likely be examined by prosecutors' offices housed within Brazil's Finance Secretariat and the Mines and Energy Ministry, said four sources with knowledge of the process.

-The right-wing leader has consistently decried high domestic fuel prices.
-The company, however, has maintained its current policy of pegging domestic rates to international prices.
+Bolsonaro has consistently decried high domestic fuel prices.
+Petrobras, however, has maintained its current policy of pegging domestic rates to international prices.

 As Petrobras does not have enough refining capacity to fulfill all of Brazil's needs, company leaders warn that significant and prolonged discounts could lead to shortages as private refiners and importers exit the market.

-(Reporting by Lisandra Paraguassu Writing by Gram Slattery Editing by Mark Potter)
+(Reporting by Lisandra Paraguassu in Brasilia and Sabrina Valle in Houston; Writing by Gram Slattery Editing by Mark Potter and Leslie Adler)

 ((gram.slattery@thomsonreuters.com; +55-11-95057-1453))